techidaily/site-win11-tips/source/_posts/bypass-try-now-bluetooth-hurdle-on-pcs-and-tablets.md

 ![The System Restore tool](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/the-system-restore-utility.jpg)

  Note that you’ll need to reinstall software packages installed after a restore point’s date after applying this potential resolution.
-Our guide to[setting up and utilizing restore points on Windows](https://www.makeuseof.com/windows-11-create-restore-point/) tells you how to roll back Windows to an earlier time.
+Our guide to [setting up and utilizing restore points on Windows](https://www.makeuseof.com/windows-11-create-restore-point/) tells you how to roll back Windows to an earlier time.
 Choose the oldest restore point you can if you’re not sure what to select.

 ### Reinstall Windows 11

  Reinstalling Windows might sound a bit drastic, but some users confirm that to be a potential fix for the “Try connecting your device” error that works.
 Furthermore, you can reinstall the platform without losing software or user files with the in-place upgrade method.

- Follow the instructions in this article about[performing an in-place Windows 11 upgrade](https://www.makeuseof.com/in-place-upgrade-windows-11/) to reinstall the platform without deleting software.
+ Follow the instructions in this article about [performing an in-place Windows 11 upgrade](https://www.makeuseof.com/in-place-upgrade-windows-11/) to reinstall the platform without deleting software.

 ![The Windows 11 setup window](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/the-windows-11-setup-window.jpg)